-A provider who is not a network provider or a network provider that is seen without a referral.
+A provider who is not a network provider.

 Partial hospitalization treatment

 Clinical treatment provided must be no more than 5 days per week, minimum of 4 hours each treatment day.
 Services must be medically necessary and provided by a behavioral health provider with the appropriate license or credentials.
 Services are designed to address a mental disorder or substance abuse issue and may include: